danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 mandates that some references do not keep the object alive - we've unfortunately committed that mistake in the GPU world.
 Or because holding full references everywhere would lead to unreclaimable references loops and there's no better way to break them than to make some of the references weak.
+In languages with a garbage collector weak references are implemented by the runtime, and so no real worry.
+But in the kernel the concept has to be implemented by hand.

 Since weak references are such a standard pattern <code>struct kref</code> has ready-made support for them.
 The simple approach is using